supertypo/test-workflows/README.md

 Please make contact with us on the [Kaspa Discord](https://kaspa.org) if you need a pg_dump-file of historical records.

 # License
-ISC, which means this software can be freely modified to any specific need and redistributed (under certain terms).
+MIT, which means this software can be freely modified to any specific need and redistributed (under certain terms).
 Please be so kind as to contribute back features you think could be beneficial to the general community.

 ### Contribute to development